onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 After mapping the partitioned subdomains on the processors, it is interesting to renumber the entities of the mesh on each processor for performance through cache blocking but it also provides interesting properties for the application.
-This is an advanced setting we won't be using here, so we just specify that no renumbering should be performed.
+This is an **advanced setting we won't be using here**, so we just specify that no renumbering should be performed.
 <!-- You can here call the renumbering function but by telling it not to do any renumbering for a start. -->

 ```{code-cell}